ammar257ammar/virtuoso-httpd-docker/README.md

 # Virtuoso-httpd docker image with data loader

 This repository is made to create a docker image that can run both Virtuoso and Apache web server in one container.
 It also facilitate data import into Virtuoso using custom-made bash script.
+The docker image also includes [SNORQL](https://github.com/ammar257ammar/snorql-extended), a SPARQL explorer interface to facilitate querying the knowledge graph.